Introduction to Data Science for Beginners

 What is Data Science?

-• The importance of data science through a real-world case study
+• Importance of data science

-• The types of data collected by companies
+• Types of data collected by companies

-• How companies use the data they collect
+• How companies use the data they collect?

 • The skills required to become a data scientist

-• How data science helps businesses grow
+• How data science helps businesses grow?

-Importance of Data Science
+Case Study to Understand the Importance of Data Science

 A milk farm located in the city was experiencing steady annual growth in revenue.
 The owner was dedicated to understanding customer feedback and collected monthly ratings from customers.
 This was successful for several years, but the owner noticed a sudden decline in the average rating.
 With a large customer base, it was not feasible to survey every consumer, so the owner asked nearby customers for their input.
 They reported that they did not have any issues with the milk.